vimona3ds/stickies/README.md

 - [ ] config
   - [ ] custom layout system!!!!!
   - [ ] use layout field
+  - [x] add other bidirectional layout types
-- [ ] clean up styles -- just put game state as class on body instead of all these one off class names?
+- [x] clean up styles -- just put game state as class on body instead of all these one off class names?
 - [ ] press esc to unfocus input
 - [ ] figure out where to show timer / acc
 - [ ] shouldnt be able to type in grid before game starts